noxyo/headlines/README.md

 # headlines
 Headlines Project - Flask Application

-.
-Using RSS from Python
+* Using RSS from Python
-.
-URL routing in Flask
+* URL routing in Flask
+* Dynamic routing